snowplow-archive/snowplow.github.com/_posts/2015-10-02-snowplow-r71-stork-billed-kingfisher-released.md

 This means that Scala Hadoop Enrich now validates unstructured event and custom context JSONs; in the next Kinesis pipeline release, Scala Kinesis Enrich will validate these JSONs too.

-**To be clear: if the unstructured event or any of the custom contexts fail validation against their respective JSON Schemas in Iglu, then the event will be failed and written to the bad bucket.**
+**Please note: if the unstructured event or any of the custom contexts fail validation against their respective JSON Schemas in Iglu, then the event will be failed and written to the bad bucket.**

 <h2 id="new-fields">3.
 New unstructured event fields in enriched events</h2>